AsherJingkongChen/Mini-Note/DSA-Problems/leetcode/tag-design/706-Design-HashMap/Decision.md

 > Compared to Closed hashing
 - Pros
 	- Less efforts on handling probing
+	- Less sensitive to the load factor
 - Cons
-	- More cache misses due to referencing buckets
+	- More cache misses occur during referencing buckets
-	- Higher complexity, depends on the bucket size

 ----
 - [Go to previous - Concept](./Concept.md)